thatandromeda/lc_site/index.md

 # About the Collections and Subject Area
-The project includes content from a number of collections in the Library of Congress that dates from the United States from between 1865 and 1877 and have been digitized as full text, including Chronicling America, Supreme Court reports and statutes, the Abraham Lincoln Papers, Walt Whitman papers, Elizabeth Cady Stanton papers, among others.
-The primary focus is on the Reconstruction era.
-[Learn more](/about/content)
+The project includes content from a number of collections in the Library of Congress that dates from the United States from between 1865 and 1877 and have been digitized as full text, including Chronicling America, Supreme Court reports and statutes, the Abraham Lincoln Papers, Walt Whitman papers, Elizabeth Cady Stanton papers, and more.
+The focus is on the Reconstruction era.
+[Learn more](/about/content).

 <div class="message">